J. Caleb Boggs

-James Caleb Boggs (May 15, 1909 – March 26, 1993) was an American lawyer and politician from Claymont in New Castle County, Delaware.
-A liberal Republican, he was commonly known by his middle name, Caleb, frequently shortened to Cale.
+James Caleb Boggs (May 15, 1909 – March 26, 1993) was an American lawyer and politician from Claymont, Delaware.
+A Republican, he was commonly known by his middle name, Caleb, frequently shortened to Cale.

 He was a veteran of World War II, and a member of the Republican Party, who served three terms as U.S. Representative from Delaware, two terms as Governor of Delaware, and two terms as U.S. Senator from Delaware.
-He ran for re-election in 1972, but was defeated by 3,162 votes by then-New Castle County Councilman and future US Vice President and President Joe Biden.
+He lost re-election in 1972 to future President of the United States Joe Biden.

 Early life and education

 Boggs was born on May 15, 1909, at Cheswold, Delaware, the son of Edgar Jefferson and Lettie Vaughn Boggs.
+Boggs joined the Delaware National Guard in 1926 and became a reserve officer that year.

+Family

-He married Elizabeth Muir and had two children, Cale, Jr. and Marilu.
-They were members of the Methodist Church.
+In 1931, he married Elizabeth Muir; the couple had two children, and were members of the Methodist Church.

+Education

-He graduated from the University of Delaware in 1931 and from Georgetown Law School in 1937.
+He graduated from the University of Delaware in 1931 with an A.B. degree and later graduated from Georgetown Law School in 1937 with an LLB degree.

 Career

-In 1938, he was admitted to the Delaware State Bar Association and began the practice of law at Dover, Delaware.
+In 1938, he was admitted to the Delaware State Bar Association and began practicing law in Dover, Delaware.

-During World War II, he served in the US Army with the 6th Armored Division fighting in Normandy, the Rhineland, the Ardennes, and central Europe.
+During World War II, he served in the U.S. Army with the 6th Armored Division, fighting in Normandy, the Rhineland, the Ardennes, and central Europe.
 He earned five Campaign Stars, the Legion of Merit, the Bronze Star Medal with Oak Leaf Cluster, and the Croix de Guerre with palm from France.

 U.S. House of Representatives

 Boggs was appointed Associate Judge of the Family Court of New Castle County in 1946.
 He was elected to the U.S. House of Representatives in 1946, defeating incumbent Democratic U.S. Representative Philip A. Traynor.
-He won the election a total of three times, also defeating Democrats J. Carl McGuigan in 1948, and Henry M. Winchester in 1950.
+He was re-elected twice to the seat, defeating J. Carl McGuigan in 1948 and Henry M. Winchester in 1950.
 Boggs served in the U.S. House from January 3, 1947, to January 3, 1953.

 Governor of Delaware

-Boggs was elected Governor of Delaware in 1952, defeating incumbent Democratic Governor Elbert N. Carvel, and won a second term in 1956, defeating Democrat J. H. Tyler McConnell.
+Boggs was elected Governor of Delaware in 1952, defeating incumbent Democratic Governor Elbert N. Carvel by 7,205 votes.
+He won a second term in 1956, defeating Democrat James Hoge Tyler McConnell by 6,918 votes.
 He served as governor from January 20, 1953, to December 30, 1960, when he resigned because of his upcoming U.S. Senate term.
+As governor, Boggs restructured governmental agencies and endorsed the merging of school districts and increasing teachers’ salaries.
+A prominent issue of his tenure was school desegregation; he was a proponent of the municipal home rule.
 On April 2, 1958, he signed the bill that ended capital punishment in Delaware.